 - 2 minutes to read

 true), the file is sent to the server in small packets (one at a time).
 The packets are saved into a temporary file until upload is complete.
 After that, the access rules are applied.
-If the file upload is denied, it is deleted and an error message is displayed.
+If the file upload is denied, the file manager deletes the temporary file and displays an error message.
 Set the FileManagerUploadAdvancedModeSettings.EnableClientAccessRuleValidation property to

-- Using the upload panel.
+- Use the upload panel.

-- Using the upload button.
+- Use the upload button.

-To prohibit a file upload, set the FileManagerSettingsUpload.Enabled property to
+Set the FileManagerSettingsUpload.Enabled property to